 Apart from pure interest, information on moth flight periods can be useful in determining which moths you’re likely to see in your trap throughout the year and, thereby, help with identification.
-Two analyses have been carried out – one showing the flight seasons for each macro-moth species and the second showing which species are likely to be flying each month.
+Three analyses have been carried out and are available below – two use modern records to show the flight seasons for each macro-moth species and which species are likely to be flying each month.
+The third presents a comparison of how flight periods have changed (or not) over the past 50 years.

-The tables were generated using the following rules:
+The first two analyses (using modern data only) were generated using the following rules:

 - Only macro-moths are shown.
 Micro-moth analyses may follow in the future.